rasbt/machine-learning-book/ch08/README.md

 ### Chapter Outline

-- Artificial neurons – a brief glimpse into the early history of machine learning
-  - The formal definition of an artificial neuron
-  - The perceptron learning rule

-- Implementing a perceptron learning algorithm in Python
-  - An object-oriented perceptron API
+- Preparing the IMDb movie review data for text processing
+  - Obtaining the IMDb movie review dataset
+  - Preprocessing the movie dataset into more convenient format
+- Introducing the bag-of-words model
+  - Transforming words into feature vectors
+  - Assessing word relevancy via term frequency-inverse document frequency
+  - Cleaning text data
+  - Processing documents into tokens
-  - Training a perceptron model on the Iris dataset
+- Training a logistic regression model for document classification

-- Adaptive linear neurons and the convergence of learning
+- Working with bigger data – online algorithms and out-of-core learning
-  - Minimizing cost functions with gradient descent
-  - Implementing an Adaptive Linear Neuron in Python
-  - Improving gradient descent through feature scaling
-  - Large scale machine learning and stochastic gradient descent

-- Topic modeling with Latent Dirichlet Allocation
+- Topic modeling
-  - Decomposing text documents with LDA
+  - Decomposing text documents with Latent Dirichlet Allocation
-  - LDA with scikit-learn
+  - Latent Dirichlet Allocation with scikit-learn
 - Summary

 **Please refer to the [README.md](../ch01/README.md) file in [`../ch01`](../ch01) for more information about running the code examples.**